The construction of a circuit for controlling a DC motors speed and direction is discussed in this article.

 where,

-- T: This is the total cycle time, or the amount of time needed for the capacitor to go through one complete charging and discharging cycle.
+- T is the total cycle time or the amount of time needed for the capacitor to go through one complete charging and discharging cycle.

-- t1: This is an illustration of the charging time as previously discussed.
+- t1 is an example of the charging time as previously mentioned.

-- t2: This is the discharge time that was previously described.
+- t2 is the discharge time that is also previously mentioned.

-It measures how long it takes the capacitors voltage to drop from a given beginning value typically the voltage attained after charging to a very low level that is usually insignificant in relation to the starting voltage.
+It calculates the time it takes for the voltage of the capacitor to decrease from a certain starting value usually the voltage reached after charging to a very low level that is normally negligible in comparison to the initial voltage.

 Remember:

-The overall cycle time T is determined by the values selected for the resistors R1 and R2 and capacitor C in the charging and discharging routes.
+The overall cycle time T is calculated by the values selected for the resistors R1 and R2 and capacitor C in the charging and discharging routes.

-- Connect the other end of the potentiometer to pin 6.
+- Wire the potentiometers opposite end to pin 6.

-- Connect the junction of the two diodes and potentiometer to the base of the NPN transistor e.g. TIP122.
+- Connect the potentiometer and the junction of the two diodes to TIP122 NPN transistors base.

-- Connect pin 3 of the 555 to the collector of the transistor.
+- Wire pin 3 of the 555 to the collector of transistors

-- Connect the emitter of the transistor to the ground.
+- Connect the emitter of transistor to the ground.

-- Connect the motor to the collector of the transistor.
+- Connect the motor to the collector of transistors

-- Connect the common terminals of the switch to the motor.
+- Common terminals of the switch to the motor should be connected

-- Connect one set of switch terminals to the collector of the transistor and the other set to the positive supply.
+- Connect one end of switch terminals to the collector of the transistor and the other end to the positive supply.

 - Connect the positive and negative terminals of the power supply to the PCB.